 [REC] also has an interesting comment on xenophobia and fear of the immigrant, which undoubtedly increases the level of the storytelling.

 But even if it were a pure substance, [REC] has many arguments in its favor.
-One of them is its genuine staging with talented actors, but above all, its greater merit is La Niña Medeiros, masterly played by Javier Botet, which is a guaranteed nightmare fuel.
+One of them is its genuine staging with talented actors, but above all, its greater merit is La Niña Medeiros, masterly played by Javier Botet, which is guaranteed nightmare fuel.
 This [REC] is probably the most straightforward zombie horror movie on the list.
 Dark corridors, limited point of view, having no idea what is going you are guided by the actions of the "victims".

 The fact that this quite recent movie is already part of this list should be indicative enough.